Fight Club (novel): Tyler Durden

 "Because of his nature", Tyler works night jobs where he sabotages companies and harms clients.
 He also steals left-over drained human fat from liposuction clinics to supplement his income through soap making and to create the ingredients for bomb manufacturing, which will be put to work later with his underground brawling circuit famously known as Fight Club in which he is the co-founder of, as it was his idea to instigate the fight that led to it.
 He later launches Project Mayhem, from which he and the members commit various attacks on consumerism.
 Tyler is blond, according to the Narrator's comment "in his everything-blond way".
-The unhinged but magnetic Tyler becomes the "villain" of the novel later in the story.
-The Narrator refers to Tyler as a free spirit who says, "Let that which does not matter truly slide."
-After the comic book Fight Club 2 was released, Tyler's creator Chuck Palahniuk said of the depiction: "So Tyler, for example, has kind of shoulder-length-Jesus blond hair, because he's based on a friend of mine."
-This is different to Brad Pitt's scruff goatee and short, messy, spiked brown hair with icy-tips as shown in the film version.
-Cameron Stewart, the comic artist of Fight Club 2 and 3, described Tyler's visual appearance in the novel as looking sort of like Chris Hemsworth as Thor (2011).

 Marla Singer

 A woman whom the Narrator meets during a support group.
 The Narrator no longer receives the same relief from the groups when he realizes Marla is faking her problems just as he is.
 After he leaves the groups, he meets her again when she becomes Tyler's lover.
 Marla is shown to be extremely unkempt, uncaring, and sometimes even suicidal.
 At times, she shows a softer, more caring side.
 Coinciding with the novel's neo-noir themes, Marla plays the role of the femme fatale, not only in her appearance but also in her role, serving firstly as a source of problems for the Narrator.